ASlatius/yii2-nestable/README.md

 ## Usage

-Be sure to add an action to your controller;
+Make sure you've attached the NestedSetsBehavior (creocoder/yii2-nested-sets) correctly to your model.
+Then add the node move handler to you controller by attaching the supplied action;

 ```
 use slatiusa\nestable\Nestable;